AdrianCGallo/starter-academic/content/authors/admin/_index.md

 #  url: https://www.idahoconservation.org/

 # Short bio (displayed in user profile at end of posts)
-bio: I am formally trained as a terrestrial biogeochemist (aka I know a lot about how dirt & ecosystems), but I'm now focused on energy policy and strategic communications.
+bio: I am formally trained as a terrestrial biogeochemist (aka I know a lot about dirt & ecosystem ecology), but I'm now focused on energy policy and strategic communications.
 You can usually find me outside running, mountain biking, or playing soccer.

 # Interests to show in About widget